SERG-Delft/jpacman-framework/ESOF-docs/report4.md

 In this Chapter we will analyse all the statistics gathered during the analyze of **JPacman** project.

-We used JUnit plgu-in of Eclipse to run unitary tests made to the project and we found that we can reach the maximum coverage 82% due to the problems we explained in the previous chapter.
+We used JUnit on Eclipse to run unitary tests made to the project and we found that we can reach the maximum coverage 82% due to the problems we explained in the previous chapter.

-As you can see in the next image there are some areas that are not very well covered in this project:
+As you can see in the next image there are some areas that do not have that much coverage in this project:

 ![alt tag](https://raw.githubusercontent.com/hpnog/jpacman-framework/master/ESOF-docs/test.png)

-The Level area isnt well covered because there are some problems covering the interactions between colisions in all the map as you can see in the following image :
+The Level area isn't well covered because there are some problems covering the interactions between colisions in all the map as you can see in the following image :

 ![alt tag](https://raw.githubusercontent.com/hpnog/jpacman-framework/master/ESOF-docs/level.png)